Follow these tips to provide a fun and delicious party spread that also is healthful.

 - Make it fun.
 Presentation is everything when serving party foods.
 It also is helpful to include a variety of colors, and make eating a hands-on experience.
 Try cutting finger foods such as mini sandwiches or melon into fun shapes using cookie cutters, serving kebabs and providing dips and other interactive foods to keep kids engaged.

 - Choose nutritious time-saving foods.
 When it comes to quick-and-easy options, go for air-popped popcorn, whole-grain tortilla chips with salsa, bean dip or guacamole, or whole-wheat pita bread with hummus.
 Toss together a simple trail mix made with whole-grain cereal, nuts and dried fruit for an energizing mix of complex carbohydrates and protein.
 If you are serving a meal at your child’s party, consider ordering from a local restaurant as many cater and can provide a balanced spread.
-Some ideas: tacos (ask for lean meats), sub-style or mini sandwiches (opt for lean meats and veggies) and baked chicken nuggets.
+Some ideas: tacos, sub-style or mini sandwiches and baked chicken nuggets.

 - Include a filling main event.
 For a protein-packed finger food, prepare mini meatballs with lean ground beef or turkey.
 Serve on toothpicks with a tomato-based sauce for dipping.
 Or have a homemade pizza party and turn the food prep into a party activity — kids like to eat what they create.
 Try do-it-yourself personal pizzas using whole-wheat English muffins or pita bread for crust.
 Provide lower-sodium marinara sauce, low-fat cheese, turkey pepperoni and plenty of fresh vegetables.